mobxjs/mobx/docs/refguide/computed-with-args.md

 }
 ```

 We create a fresh computed value in the middle of a reaction.
-This works fine and does introduce that additional caching point, avoiding all components to directly respond
+This works fine and does introduce that additional caching point, avoiding all components having to directly respond to every selection change.
-to all selection changes.
 The advantage of this approach is that the component itself will only re-render if the
 `isSelected` state toggles, in which case we indeed have to re-render to swap the `className`.

-The fact that we create a new `computed` in a next render is fine, that one will now become the caching
+The fact that we create a new `computed` in a next render is fine, this one will now become the caching
 point and the previous one will be cleaned up nicely.
 This is a great and advanced optimization technique.